Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 ...Was…

-“Shoo, it’s *okay.”* Yulna cooed gently.
+"Shoo, it’s *okay."* Yulna cooed gently.
 They were cuddled up affectionately, Gaoian-style, two Females - two *Sisters* - sharing each other’s company.
 But Yulna was not in a good way at all.

 Apparently her tumors had been held back for years by Gaoian medical science, suppressed to the point where nobody had even been able to smell them until fairly recently.
 Now though, the dam had burst.
 They were spreading and growing at an accelerating pace, and she had weeks at most.

 Already, one eye was silvery and blind, and her left ear was lumpy and misshapen.
 She had dressings on the side of her neck, her elbow,  and covering her right paw, and even to Xiù’s comparatively numb human nose she smelled… *wrong.* Sick.

-“It’s not okay!
+"It’s not okay!
 How can you *say* it’s okay?
-It’s…” Xiù didn’t even know how to finish the sentence.
+It’s…" Xiù didn’t even know how to finish the sentence.
 Yulna just keened softly and stroked her hair.

-“I’m sorry to hurt you like this.
-Now of all times…” she sighed.
-“You should be celebrating.
+"I’m sorry to hurt you like this.
+Now of all times…" she sighed.
+"You should be celebrating.
 You’re *Mother* Shoo, now.
 And what a baby!
-I’m glad cubs aren’t that big!”
+I’m glad cubs aren’t that big!"

 Despite herself, Xiù smiled.
-“He’s…demanding. *Always* hungry.”
+"He’s…demanding. *Always* hungry."

-“That’s a newborn for you,” Yulna chittered, then coughed and her ears tweaked sideways painfully for a second.
+"That’s a newborn for you," Yulna chittered, then coughed and her ears tweaked sideways painfully for a second.
 The concerned noise that dragged itself out of Xiù’s chest was almost a keen in its own right.
 Certainly the human equivalent.
 Yulna waved it off.

-“...You know… it’s funny,” she said, and cleared her throat to get some of the gravel out.
-“The last twenty years have been a gift.
+"...You know… it’s funny," she said, and cleared her throat to get some of the gravel out.
+"The last twenty years have been a gift.
 I was convinced I’d die in that damn lab.
 You’d think I’d be able to accept this with wisdom and grace and look at the time I’ve had as a blessing...
-But all I can think is, I wish I had another twenty… or at least that it didn’t hurt so much.”
+But all I can think is, I wish I had another twenty… or at least that it didn’t hurt so much."

 Raw grief laid its weight on every inch of Xiù’s body.
 She hugged as tight as she dared.

-“...I wish I could do something…” she complained bitterly.
+"...I wish I could do something…" she complained bitterly.

-“You did, my dear Sister.
-You really did,” Yulna stroked her back reassuringly.
-“You gave me a lifetime.
+"You did, my dear Sister.
+You really did," Yulna stroked her back reassuringly.
+"You gave me a lifetime.
 I know what I just said, but… but what I had was all thanks to you.
-And I am grateful for it.”
+And I am grateful for it."

 Xiù sat up and wiped her tears.
 Finally, at least, she felt like she’d shed them all for now.
 There’d be more, but…

-“You deserve more,” she said.
+"You deserve more," she said.

-“You know better than most that life doesn’t give us what we *deserve,”* Yulna replied.
-“You just have to cherish what it *does* give you.”
+"You know better than most that life doesn’t give us what we *deserve,"* Yulna replied.
+"You just have to cherish what it *does* give you."

-“Yeah.”
+"Yeah."
 Xiù sighed heavily, then reached over for a tissue from the box behind the couch, sniffled into it, and tucked it away before rubbing on some hand sanitizer.
 The last thing she wanted to do right now was add to Yulna’s health woes with some random Earthling microbe.

 And for all she knew, the whole Cruezzir thing could just make the Mother-Supreme’s tumors worse, not better.

-“So...this feels wrong even asking, but…”
+"So...this feels wrong even asking, but…"

-“Who comes after me?”
+"Who comes after me?"

-“No. Well… I mean, I can kinda guess.”
-Xiù shook her head “...I was gonna ask… How many of us are left?
-From that lab, I mean.”
+"No. Well… I mean, I can kinda guess."
+Xiù shook her head "...I was gonna ask… How many of us are left?
+From that lab, I mean."

-“...Just you and Myun, soon.”
+"...Just you and Myun, soon."
 Yulna keened softly.
-“The war took so many of them.”
+"The war took so many of them."

 That same feeling of weight dropped on Xiù again.
 She sagged heavily into the couch and curled up a little.
 They’d been a dozen, once.
 She hadn’t learned half her cellmates’ names before they scattered to the winds back on Gao, but she’d always thought she’d get to meet them again.

 She set the thought aside.
-“So you’re passing the reins to Naydra?”
+"So you’re passing the reins to Naydra?"

-“Let’s just say I doubt the election will be close-fought.”
+"Let’s just say I doubt the election will be close-fought."
 Yulna chittered again, without the cough this time.
 At least her sense of humor was intact.
-“She’s ready.
+"She’s ready.
 She doesn’t *think* she is, but she is.
-More so than I ever was, at least.”
+More so than I ever was, at least."

-“Is it something you *can* be ready for?”
+"Is it something you *can* be ready for?"

-“She’s been doing it for years anyway, really.
-The titles will feel heavier than they really are.”
+"She’s been doing it for years anyway, really.
+The titles will feel heavier than they really are."

-“...Titles?”
+"...Titles?"

 Yulna duck-nodded.
-“Mother-Supreme, Mother-Consort, and in all likelihood, Great Mother… I imagine you can understand the *weight* of that word a little more, now.”
+"Mother-Supreme, Mother-Consort, and in all likelihood, Great Mother… I imagine you can understand the *weight* of that word a little more, now."

-“...Yeah.”
+"...Yeah."
 Xiù admitted.
-“Sort of.
-Harrison needed a C-section.”
+"Sort of.
+Harrison needed a C-section."

-“Surgical delivery?
+"Surgical delivery?
 You’re no less of a mother for that, Shoo.
 You bore and made a life, and he’s yours to nurture.
 You’re carrying the future now.
-Gyotin calls it *’sacred‘* and… well, he’s right.”
+Gyotin calls it *’sacred‘* and… well, he’s right."

-“Yeah... “
+"Yeah... "

-“...She’ll need a friend, you know.
+"...She’ll need a friend, you know.
 It’s… lonely.
-And I think you and she have a lot in common.”
+And I think you and she have a lot in common."
 Yulna sighed, rested her forehead against Xiù’s, and then disentangled herself from their hug and rose to her feet with a pained noise.
-“I’ll be announcing my retirement tomorrow morning.
+"I’ll be announcing my retirement tomorrow morning.
 I’d rather shed some burdens than try to bear them to the end.
-And then I’m going home.”
+And then I’m going home."

-“Home?”
+"Home?"

-“Wi Kao.
+"Wi Kao.
 The gift of knowing the manner of your death is that you may choose the details.
-I intend to die where I was born, where I became a Sister, a Mother… Where I learned to cook…”
+I intend to die where I was born, where I became a Sister, a Mother… Where I learned to cook…"

 Her ear flicked mischievously, because there was *nothing* that could ever quite dampen the mischief in the Gaoian soul.
 Especially not where food was involved.
-Xiù giggled, stood up too, and angled her head toward the kitchen. “...Well, now you mention it… I *do* have dinner to prepare…”
+Xiù giggled, stood up too, and angled her head toward the kitchen. "...Well, now you mention it… I *do* have dinner to prepare…"

-“I imagine you must cook a lot, with so many mouths to feed!
-Especially that big strapping male you’ve snagged!”
+"I imagine you must cook a lot, with so many mouths to feed!
+Especially that big strapping male you’ve snagged!"

-“Yeah, but you wouldn’t *believe* how much Allison puts away.
-I don’t know how she does it!”
+"Yeah, but you wouldn’t *believe* how much Allison puts away.
+I don’t know how she does it!"
 Xiù replied.
 Quite naturally and comfortably they fell into a routine they’d done many times before, in another kitchen, at another time.
 Together they managed to cook up a storm.
 Yulna had perfected the Gaoian version of *pàomó* - Xiù thought of it with a mental giggle as *‘Gàomó’* - some years ago, and Xiù made a damn decent pork peshorky.
 A porkshorky.

 Little word games like that had been the source of a lot of amusement as she struggled to learn Gaori during her abduction and stay on Gao.
 Bouncing the puns back and forth between them, just for a while, they managed to capture a slice of Old Times that Yulna clearly and desperately needed.